How do I make a will?

 At home

-• Is your executor able to access your home and find the will?
+• Make sure your executor will be able to access your home and find the will.
 Do they need a key or a passcode?

 • Keep your will protected from theft, fire, or flooding.
 A fireproof safe might be a good idea.